 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Lymphoma is a cancer of the lymphatic system.
 The lymphatic system is a part of the immune system.
-It is a network of nodes, glands, and vessels that transports white blood cells called lymphocytes throughout the body to fight infection.
+This network of nodes, glands, and vessels moves white blood cells called lymphocytes around the body to fight infection.

-The original tumor can begin in a number of places because lymph tissue exists throughout the body.
+A tumor can begin in several places because lymph tissue is throughout the body.